Management and

 Carole Bousquet

 IDRAC Business School, France.
-Chair of the Management Consulting Division, Academy of Management.
+Associate Professor and Chair, Management Consulting Division, Academy of Management.

 -